 Battery and Mower Electrical Parts Headquarters!

 It is that time of the year when you go out to try to start your mower for the first time of the season….but you turn the key and nothing happens.
-Is it the battery? …or something else.
+Is it your lawn mower battery? …or something else.
 We always start by testing the battery.

 Here is how you do it.
 You will need a volt/olm meter to perform the test.
 They are available at any auto parts store or in the auto parts department at Walmart.
 Set your meter for 12 volts.
 Touch the negative wire (black) from your meter to the negative terminal of the battery you are testing.
 At the same time, touch the positive wire (red) from your meter to the positive terminal of the battery you are testing.
 Ideally, the reading should be around 12.75 volts.